krishna-saini/CSS-p07-product-pome-page/README.md

-# Headphone Prdouct Home Page
+# A Prdouct Home Page
-This is a solution to the challenges given in Full Stack Web development bootcamp by [Hitest Chowdhary](https://www.linkedin.com/in/hiteshchoudhary/?originalSubdomain=in)
+This is a solution to the challenge no. 07 given in Full Stack Web development bootcamp by [Hitest Chowdhary](https://www.linkedin.com/in/hiteshchoudhary/?originalSubdomain=in)

 ## Table of contents